tatou-tatou/Themes/Stendhal/Panel/README.md

 `not-stat` is required to update the slider indicator position when the popup is opened and if you are using *keybinds* to change the volume/brightness (and not just clicking on the slider).
 If you want to know why, look at what happens when you call `not-stat` with the -d, -v or -V argument.

-*Note: You* **must** *create a file called `~/.panel/PID/dzen-submenu.pid` (see the panel-settings).
-Else, the slider popup will have very strange behavior (not closing, won't update if you use keybinds to change the volume...)*

-*Note 2: All of the above scripts rely heavily on the x-position patch to calculate where the popup should appear.
+*Note: All of the above scripts rely heavily on the x-position patch to calculate where the popup should appear.
 They also use both left and right clicking.
 For those two reasons they are* **not** *usable with vanilla bar.
 Refer to the first section.*

 ##Panel-monitor
 ![Left click](https://raw.github.com/tatou-tatou/Themes/master/Stendhal/Previews/icon-leftclick.gif)